-Primary School: Senior Kindergarten-Grade 2
+Primary School: Pre-Kindergarten-Grade 2

 We focus on instilling confidence and a sense of belonging in these early years at Sacred Heart.
 Teachers and administrators work to know each child individually and to provide the kind of daily encouragement that allows all children to flourish.
 Kindness, respect and responsibility are all qualities we actively seek to affirm in our youngest students.